pfdubois/BridgeBidding/source/Glossary.rst

    strain
       Strain is a word used to avoid saying the wordy "suit or notrump".
 Used in phrases such as "What strain should we play in?" or "the next higher strain".

-   control bidding
-      Control bids show first-round (Ace or void) winners in a suit, or second-round if the first round control is already known.
-      In Italian control bids, they can also show second-round control initially.

    leave it in
       To pass partner's :term:`takeout double`.